Three great rivers – the Mississippi, the Missouri and the Illinois – meet Route 66 for an unforgettable experience.

 Exploring Lewis & Clark State Historic Site

-Take a journey back to the time of the Lewis and Clark expedition, the trip that helped shaped the course of American history.
+Take a journey back to the time of the Lewis and Clark expedition, the trip that helped shape the course of American history.
 Stop at the Interpretive Center of the Lewis and Clark State Historic Site, just outside Alton, where you can see a full-scale replica of the expedition’s keelboat as well as other captivating exhibits documenting the explorers’ historic trek into the wilderness west of the Mississippi River.
 Check out the reconstruction of Camp Dubois, Lewis and Clark’s 1804 winter camp where they trained the men who would join them on their expedition, and the launch site where it all began.
 Local volunteers regularly perform reenactments that bring this period of history to life.

 Impressive Cahokia Mounds State Historic Site